Apple Partners With Werner Herzog on ‘Fireball” Documentary - The Mac Observer

-Apple announced today that it’s patterning with filmmaker Werner Herzog and professor Clive Oppenheimer on a documentary called “Fireball.”
+Apple announced today that it’s partnering with filmmaker Werner Herzog and professor Clive Oppenheimer on a documentary called “Fireball.”

 Fireball